public-assembly/north-star/README.md

 Public Assembly simplifies design problems to expedite curiosity

 ## PA in 100 Words
 Public Assembly simplifies design problems to expedite curiosity.
-We value iterative proccesses and embrace intuitive solutions.
+We value iterative processes and embrace intuitive solutions.
 By identifying incongruities around us, we attract motivated individuals and equip them with the resources to create what's missing.
 We emphasize education, promote interdependence, and celebrate firsts to maintain an accessible environment that increases the probability of participation.
 Prioritizing core values over transient opportunities establishes a circle of trust where growth occurs naturally and ideas pass freely between collaborators.

 ## PA in 1000 Words
 TBD (this is where we can get more into the details of coding, design, daos, crypto, internet, async coord, orbital structure, etc.)